COMPUTE-LU/AI4MedLife_LLMs-Agents_2026/README.md

 Sonja Aits

 ## Location
 Lectures are held online on day 1-3.
 Day 4 and examinations will take place in the BMC, Sölvegatan, Lund (exceptions for on-site participation on those days can be made for reasonable grounds, please discuss with the course leader).
+A zoom link will be sent out to registered participants before the first course day.

 Locations for the self-study tasks and debate prep are at the students' discretion but the indicated lecture halls will be open until 16:00 to sit there if you want.